rajraghuwansh/rajraghuwansh.github.io/about.md

 ## About

 I am a PhD student at the **University of Luxembourg**, working on **Geometrical and Topological Deep Learning** and the **mathematical foundations of artificial intelligence**.
-My research lies at the intersection of deep learning, geometry, topology, and theory.
+My research lies at the intersection of deep learning, geometry, topology, and its interdisciplinary applications.
 Previously, I worked in industry as a **Machine Learning Engineer** and **Data Scientist**, building scalable machine learning systems and applying data-driven methods to problems in finance, mobility, and forecasting.

 ---